40 Things You Should Know About a Home By Age 40

 How to Fix an Unbalanced Washing Machine

 You threw a heavy load of towels in the washer and now it’s unbalanced.
 With a level, pliers and a pry bar, you can have the washer balanced again in five minutes.
+By age 40 you’ve probably grown tired of calling a repair man for the job.

 How to Fix Common Refrigerator Problems